 Will every teaching session be recorded?

 This service is available in many, but not all University rooms.
-All rooms which accommodate large classes are equipped for lecture capture.
+All rooms which accommodate large classes are equipped for recording.

-University policy is to release all lectures captured.
+University policy is to release all lecture recordings.
 (This will be managed in the University computer system by the automatic release of courses with a Primary Graded Component of 'LEC'.)
-Any release of tutorials, workshops or seminar sessions is determined by teaching staff, according to University policy.
+Any release of tutorials, workshops or seminar sessions is determined by teachers, according to the policy.

 View options for Primary Graded Component.

 What if I want other teaching types such as tutorials or workshops automatically recorded?

 Under current policy, only teaching with the Primary Graded Component of LEC (lecture) are recorded and released automatically.
 Teaching staff may wish to specify that other components are automatically recorded as well.
 This can be requested and actioned through a form available on the Staff Service Centre.